JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ---

-## Lesson 13: Working with Pdf and Word Documents
+## Lesson 14 - Working with PDF and Word Documents

 ### Learning Objectives